 What is a sauna?

-Sauna use can raise the skin temperature to roughly 40°C. As the skin temperature rises, heavy sweating also occurs.
-The heart rate soars as the body attempts to keep cool.
+As the skin temperature rises, heavy sweating also occurs.
+The heart rate rises as the body attempts to keep cool.
 It is not uncommon to lose about a pint of sweat while spending a short time in a sauna.

 Types of saunas

-There are several types of saunas based on how the room is heated.
-These types include the following:
+There are several types of sauna, based on how the room is heated.

-- Electrically heated: Similar to wood-burning saunas, electrically-heated saunas have high temperatures and low humidity.
-They use an electrical heater, which is attached to the floor to heat the sauna room.
+Electrically heated: Similar to wood-burning saunas, electrically-heated saunas have high temperatures and low humidity.
+An electrical heater, attached to the floor, heats the sauna room.

-- Infrared room: Infrared saunas are different to wood-burning and electrically-heated saunas.
-Special lamps use light waves heat a person's body, not the entire room.
-The sauna room still gets warm, but temperatures are typically lower than other saunas.
-Usually, infrared saunas are about 60°C.
+Infrared room: Far-infrared saunas (FIRS) are different to wood-burning and electrically-heated saunas.
+Special lamps use light waves to heat a person's body, not the entire room.
+Temperatures are typically lower than other saunas, but the person sweats in a similar way.
+Usually, infrared saunas are about 60° Celsius.

-- Steam room: Steam rooms are not traditional saunas but are still sometimes referred to as a sauna because of similar effects.
-Instead of using dry heat, a steam room involves high humidity and moist heat.
+Steam room: These are different from saunas.
+Instead of dry heat, a steam room involves high humidity and moist heat.

-Of these participants, a total of 929 died from cardiac disease, coronary artery disease, or sudden cardiac death.
-Participants were also categorized by how often they used a sauna, including once a week, two to three times a week, and four to seven times a week.
+Of the participants in the study, a total of 878 died from cardiovascular disease, coronary artery disease, or sudden cardiac death.
+Participants were categorized by how often they used a sauna, including once a week, two to three times a week, and four to seven times a week.

-After the researchers had adjusted for cardiovascular risk factors, increased sauna use was linked with a reduced risk of fatal cardiovascular-related diseases.
+After adjusting for cardiovascular risk factors, increased sauna use was linked with a reduced risk of fatal cardiovascular-related diseases.